-GENDER PAY GAP BONUS MEDICAL AND DENTAL This data shows the total number of staff paid bonuses against the total number of staff in the Medical and Dental Staff Group.
-Our 2020 data reflects below eligible medics who are able to apply for Clinical Excellence Awards.
+GENDER PAY GAP BONUS MEDICAL AND DENTAL This data shows the total number of staff paid bonuses (CEA) against the total number of staff in the Medical and Dental Staff Group.
+Our 2022 data reflects below eligible medics who are able to apply for Clinical Excellence Awards.

-Alder Hey Children's NHS

-UNDERSTANDING OUR RESULTS

-Alder Hey staff are employed on national contractual terms and conditions; Agenda for Change Bands 1-9, Medical and Dental, and Very Senior Managers (VSM).
+UNDERSTANDING OUR RESULTS Alder Hey staff are employed on national contractual terms and conditions; Agenda for Change Bands 1-9, Medical and Dental, and Very Senior Managers (VSM).
 The chart below shows the gender differences between grades and staff groups, with the biggest variation to this being within AfC Band 8d and 9, and Medical staff.

+UNDERSTANDING OUR RESULTS AFC BREAKDOWN An analysis of salary within AfC staff only reveals that there is a mean pay gender gap of 2.45%, and that there is a small average gender pay gap for males of 1.60%.

 UNDERSTANDING OUR RESULTS

-AFC BREAKDOWN

-An analysis of salary within AfC staff only, reveals that there is no mean pay gender gap, and that there is actually a small average gender pay gap for males of 1.64%.

-UNDERSTANDING OUR RESULTS

 MEDICAL & DENTAL BREAKDOWN

-The gender split within this staff group is 51% males to 49% females.
-There remains a mean gender pay gap of 8.49% and a median gap of 3.16% although these figures are an improvement on last year's data.
+The gender split within this staff group is 51% females to 49% males.
+There remains a mean gender pay gap of 8.77% and a median gap of 2.94%.
 More male medical staff have a longer length of service than female medical staff, which impacts upon salary.
 This number is reducing and consequently having an impact on the pay gap.

-CONCLUSION

-The report summarises the Trust pay gap data based on the gender split of the organisation in line with the government's gender pay gap reporting regulations ahead of submission of 31st October 2021.

-Mean gender pay gap - 29%

-Median gender pay gap- 19%.

-This report demonstrates that the Trust gender pay gap remains mainly within our Medical and Dental staff groups and is reflective of an ageing male workforce within this staff group.
+CONCLUSION The report summarises the Trust pay gap data based on the gender split of the organisation in line with the government's gender pay gap reporting regulations ahead of submission of 31st March 2023.
+Mean gender pay gap - 27% Median gender pay gap- 19%.
+This report demonstrates that the Trust gender pay gap remains mainly within our Medical and Dental staff groups and is reflective of an ageing male workforce within this staff group, and a higher proportion of males than females holding CEA awards .
 Medical & Dental female workforce profile is evolving with an increased number of female consultants being appointed.
 The report also provides a summary narrative that explains the data and provides an organisational context.
 The reasons for a gender pay gap are often multi-factorial; terms and conditions, length of service, gender mix, pension and flexible working arrangements will all have an impact upon the overall gender pay gap results.
+The criteria for Clinical Excellence Awards remains the same as previous years but will be changing to be more inclusive and accessible.
+The impact of this will be reflective in future GPG reports.